dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/MOUSEMOVE_TO_ELEMENT_IMPLEMENTATION.md

-﻿# MouseMoveToElement Implementation Summary (2025-10-18)
+# MouseMoveToElement Implementation Summary (2025-10-18)

 ## User Request
-Add a new operation "MouseMoveToElement" to SpyWindow �� Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.
+Add a new operation "MouseMoveToElement" to AutomationWindow ??
+Custom Procedures that moves the mouse cursor to the center of a UI element without clicking.

 ## Implementation Complete ?